clebin/SpectrumAssetMaker/README.md

 **--use-layer-names** (use tilemap layer or layer group name as file and variable names)

+**--replace-flash-with-solid (use the bit normally used for flash to denote a solid block)

 **--create-binaries-lst** (create a binaries.lst file all screens and tileset files included - ignored for sprite output)

 **--map**=[tilemap filename]